-Percentages of 2006-2007 Nebraska High School Graduates and First-Time Freshmen Enrolled at Nebraska Degree-Granting and Non-Degree-Granting Postsecondary Institutions in Fall 2007 by Race/Ethnicity
+Percentages of 2007-2008 Nebraska High School Graduates and First-Time Freshmen Enrolled at Nebraska Degree-Granting and Non-Degree-Granting Postsecondary Institutions in Fall 2008 by Race/Ethnicity

-1Data Sources: Nebraska Department of Education, December 2007, and the National Center for Education Statistics, fall 2006 IPEDS survey.
+1Data Sources: Nebraska Department of Education, January 2009, and the National Center for Education Statistics, fall 2008 IPEDS survey.
 Percentages of high school graduates include graduates of public and nonpublic schools, educational service units, and state-operated schools.
 Percentages of first-time freshmen include part-time students, but not foreign students or students of unknown race/ethnicity.
-See 2007 section of Table A7.3 in Appendix 7 for supporting data.
+See the last subsection of Table A7.3 in Appendix 7 for supporting data.

-- Asians/Pacific Islanders were slightly overrepresented, while Native Americans and black non-Hispanics were about equally represented among the first-time freshmen at Nebraska's postsecondary institutions in fall 2007, relative to the extent that they were represented among the state's high school graduates in 2006-2007. - Hispanics, on the other hand, were underrepresented in 2007, accounting for 5.8% of Nebraska's high school graduates in 2006-2007, but representing 5.1% of the first-time freshmen who were enrolled at Nebraska colleges in fall 2007.
+- In fall 2008, Asians/Pacific Islanders were slightly overrepresented, while Native Americans and black non-Hispanics were about equally represented among the first-time freshmen at Nebraska's postsecondary institutions, relative to the extent that they were represented among the state's high school graduates in 2007-2008. - Hispanics, on the other hand, were underrepresented in fall 2008, accounting for 6.8% of Nebraska's high school graduates in 2007-2008, but representing 5.9% of the first-time freshmen who were enrolled at Nebraska colleges in fall 2008.